The grading system and associated grade points per whole-credit are as follows:

 - Intention to take a course under this option must be declared by the semester's last day to drop courses with a W at the Office of the Registrar.

-student may request that the CR designation be changed to the letter
+student may request that the credit only designation be changed to the letter

 grade reported by the instructor if the course is later used to fulfill a

 major requirement in existence at the